Lampsilis

 Lampsilis is a genus of freshwater mussels, aquatic bivalve mollusks in the family Unionidae, the river mussels.
 There are over 100 species in the genus.

+Aggressive mimicry

 Some species, notably Lampsilis ovata (pocketbook mussel) use aggressive mimicry to lure large predatory fish by using their mantle as a lure, ejecting larvae into the mouth of the fish when they strike.
 The larvae attach to the gills, using the fish's blood as food for several weeks.